 See upcoming classes & events

 We are currently accepting applications for this program.
-The deadline is November 15, 2014 to begin in January 2015.
 Click here for admissions information.

 Meet Certificate faculty and students on our Faculty & Students page and watch this video featuring Certificate Director Thomas Doherty and students in the program.